|

 Regular packages

-For most packages (exceptions include xorg-server
+For most packages (exceptions include xorg-server), development is

-linear, and happens in a master
+linear, and happens in a master branch.
+That master branch is

 pushed in the Debian repository as upstream-$suite